 When we consider the questions above, you may find it easy to describe the pattern of your baldness.

 However, identifying whether hair loss has occurred in combination with scarred or inflamed skin can be more challenging and may require a specialist eye.

 In such circumstances seeking professional help may be required.
 If you think your hair loss may be associated with other medical symptoms or medication, then you may want to discuss this with your general practitioner.

-If you want to read more, the experts at Consulting Room really know what they're talking about and have put together some hair loss FAQs just for you.
+If you want to read more, the experts at Consulting Room really know what they're talking about and have put together non-surgical hair loss, hair transplant, hair loss drugs and Hair loss FAQs just for you.

-If you're keen to get started with any of these treatments right away then you're in luck - those clever folks also have a list of trusted, accredited hair loss clinics in your area.
+If you're keen to get started with any of these treatments right away then you're in luck - those clever folks also have a list of trusted, accredited non-surgical hair loss, hair transplant, hair loss drugs and Hair loss clinics in your area.

 Many thanks to the author Dr Dilan Fernando.